 Both Facebook and Google have announced plans for introducing mechanisms that detect and flag false information.
 At present, however, fake news detection is mainly done by human content verifiers who have to manually check reports and facts.
 Over time, we can expect algorithms to do most of the manual work.

 Is the internet too big to be verified?

 Artificial intelligence is just beginning to fight against misinformation, fake news, and untrustworthy websites.

 It’s also worth noting that more and more platforms and NGOs are being created to monitor the authenticity of information on the Internet.
-However, this response is still only a drop in the ocean.
+However, this response is still only a small drop in the ocean.

 That’s because the potential to create false content is unlimited and supported by algorithms that can “produce” subsequent false information on a daily basis with the goal of discrediting a given social group, causing anxiety, or creating financial or political benefits for their creators.

 There is so much new content on the web that no algorithm, not to mention human, is able to “read” and verify it regularly.